dropio/rmb-demo-ruby/README.md

-Drop.io Rich Media Backbone Simple Demo Application:
+Drop.io Rich Media Backbone simple demo application:
 =====================================================

 This is a small demo application written in Ruby using the Sinatra web framework that shows how to do basic things with the Rich Media Backbone API.